PluginsOCSInventory-NG/awsresources/README.md

 ## Description

-This plugin will retrieve Amazon AWS EC2 instances details using the AWS CLI.
+This plugin will retrieve Amazon AWS EC2 instances details using the describe-instances command of the AWS CLI.

 ## Prerequisites